allenGKC/Just-Javascript-Reading-Notes/README.md

 [Just javascript](https://justjavascript.com/) is a free courses about javascript writen by [Dan Abramov](https://github.com/gaearon) which you can subscribe by email.

-Thanks for [@Songkeys](https://github.com/songkeys) and here are [the chinese traslation verion of Just javasript](https://songkeys.github.io/posts/jj-01/).
+Here is [the chinese traslation verion of Just javasript](https://songkeys.github.io/posts/jj-01/) translated by [@Songkeys](https://github.com/songkeys).

 This repo is my reading notes of Just Javascript course.